duyhotung/docker_basic/README.md

 * PHP composer latest
 * MySQL client

+## Prerequisite
+Install docker to your local pc via the instruction in [Docker](https://docs.docker.com/install/)
 ## Getting Started
 This container is recommended for development use, to mirror or mimic development of an AWS EC2 instance running Amazon Linux.